 Enjoy exhibits and photo displays focusing on these industries and people, including over twenty-seven nationalities who came together to establish the area known today, while exploring the museum building itself, which is a fully restored, hand-crafted, stacked log cabin.

-The Lac du Bonnet District Museum is located in a restored hand crafted stacked log cabin built in 1935 by Hans Erickson for his daughter Linnea Tyndall.
-Hans Erickson immigrated to Canada from Norway in 1904 and secured employment blasting rock and cutting wood (winter) at the Pinawa Dam.
-He was one of the first to secure a homestead grant of 160 acres north of the Pinawa Dam town site.
-The cabin was donated by Liz and Alvin Tyndall to the Lac du Bonnet and District Historical Society to use as a museum.
+Situated in the beautiful Halliday Park, so named for the area’s first registered homesteader, William Duncan Halliday, this log cabin was built in 1935 by Hans Erickson for his daughter, Linnea Tyndall, and her family.
+Erickson had immigrated to Canada in 1904 from Norway.
+Once here, he found work at the Pinawa Generating Station blasting rock in summer and cutting wood during the winter months.
+He was also among the first homesteaders, securing a land grant for 160 acres to the north of the Pinawa Dam town site.
+In 2004, the cabin was donated by Liz and Alvin Tyndall to the Lac du Bonnet and District Historical Society for use as a museum.

 For more information about Halliday Park, please click here.

 May & June Weekends, 12-4pm